Car Accident FAQ

 If you or a loved one has suffered injuries because of a car accident, you can pursue a personal injury case to recover compensation for your injuries.
 If you have lost a loved one in a car accident, you can file a wrongful death case to pursue compensation for your loss.

-Auto accident investigations are extremely important to your personal injury case.
-When you've been in an auto accident that caused significant injuries, one of the most important things you can do on your own behalf is speak with auto accident attorney Stuart L. Plotnick.
+Car accident investigations are extremely important to your personal injury case.
+When you've been in an auto accident that caused significant injuries, one of the most important things you can do on your own behalf is speak with car accident attorney Stuart L. Plotnick.
 However, it's important you do this quickly.

 Delaying conversation with an attorney is unwise and counter-productive and can lead to failure to obtain key pieces of evidence (photos, witness information), which might end up costing you the justice and compensation to which you are entitled.